samfeldstein/personal-site-astro/src/pages/blog/dance.md

 Okay, that's the individual perspective.
 But West Coast is a partnered dance.
 That changes things, but how?

-## Dancing is structure
+## Dance is Symmetry

-I'm finding it helpful to think of stars and planets.
-In that sense that planets are linked by an unbreakable force, consistent force, balanced force, which locks them in orbit and allows them to move in harmony.

-The difference between dancers and stars and planets is that dance is dynamic, where stars and planets are predictable and constant (apologies if I'm underappreciating celestial forces here).
+When two forces act on each other in equal proportion, you get symmetry.
+Think of a star and a planet.
+The planet orbits the star.
+If the star's gravity were too strong, it'd suck the planet into its core.
+If the planet were moving too fast, it'd fly off into space.
+Neither happens, because the relationship between the star's gravity and the planet's speed is symmetrical.
+It is balanced.

+Likewise with dance.
+The leader is the star, because they remain more or less centered, while the follower "orbits" them.
+The follower is the planet, because they do all the spinning.

 So I think what you have to do is attune yourself to your center of gravity, then attune your center of gravity to your partner's center of gravity.
-I assume it's ideal when both partners are trying to do this.
+(I assume it's ideal when both partners are trying to do this.)
+If you can do that, you get symmetry.

+How do you attune yourself to your center of gravity?
+Well, first you have to find it.
+I'm guessing's everybody's center will be in a slightly different place.
+Mine hovers just below my solarplexis.

+Once you find your center, you dance from it.
+It's tempting to dance from your feet, because that's how we walk; you move your foot first, then your body follows through.
+In dance, it's the other way around.
+Instead of moving your feet first, you move your center first, and simply let your feet come with you.
+For me, this is challenging.
+I'm still not very good at it, even after almost six months.
+But I think it's the right idea.

+But when you dance, structure is important, and structure comes from your spine.
+So to keep your spine straight, you have to engage your core.

+I think that's what frame is all about. *Frame* is your body structure.

-## Going Foward
+## Going Forward

 If I want to get better at dancing, I'll probably have to deepen my understanding and appreciation for music.

 ---

-- [^3]: We might call this a metanarrative, but if we do I think we should be careful.
-The word *metanarrive* feels intangible, and yet **metanarratives, as underlying structures, are exactly what *make* stories tangible**.
 - [^1]: See [*This is Water*](https://fs.blog/david-foster-wallace-this-is-water/) by David Foster Wallace.